Last updated: 16 October 2022

 The biggest problem we found with headsets in the budget range is the clarity of communication at high speed.

 But if you’re not planning on having many conversions on the autobahn, these budget headsets are a worthy option.

-For us, the Sena SMH5 is for riders who have already dabbled with cheap headsets off eBay.
-And who are now ready to take the plunge into ‘proper’ Bluetooth headsets.
+For us, the Sena SMH5 is for riders who have already dabbled with cheap headsets off eBay and are now ready to take the plunge into ‘proper’ Bluetooth headsets.

 This entry-level Sena does exactly what most ‘everyday’ riders want it to do.
-It doesn’t have the look-at-me features of the expensive Sena’s.
-But it’s uncomplicated, effortless, and functional.
+It doesn’t have the look-at-me features of the more expensive Sena’s, but it’s uncomplicated, effortless, and functional.

-It can connect up to four riders, but only two of those four riders can communicate at any one time.
+It can connect up to four riders, but only two can communicate at any one time.